kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 Rather than copying the token you obtained from `kubeadm init` to each node, as in the [basic kubeadm tutorial](/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), you can parallelize the token distribution for easier automation.
-To implement this automation, you must know the IP address that the control-plane node will have after it is started, or use a DNS name or an address of a load balancer.
+To implement this automation, you must know the IP address that the control-plane will have after it is started, or use a DNS name or an address of a load balancer.

 1. Generate a token.
 This token must have the form  `<6 character string>.<16